blur-network/dpow-blur/README.md

 # This repository is under contruction

-There are files in here from many different projects, including but not limited to XMR, BTC, BLUR, and KMD.
+There are files in here from many different projects, including but not limited to BLUR, BTC, KMD, and XMR.
 Please retain proper licensing if you reuse any files, and be aware that this repo is under heavy development...
 So files will not yet be in their proper homes.

 # Contents:

 - <a href="https://github.com/blur-network/dpow-blur#deps">Dependencies</a>
 - <a href="https://github.com/blur-network/dpow-blur#create-wallet">Create a notary wallet</a>
 - <a href="https://github.com/blur-network/dpow-blur#start-wallet">Launching a notary wallet</a>

+### Automatically performed operations:
 - <a href="https://github.com/blur-network/dpow-blur#create-tx">Create a notarization tx</a>
-- <a href="https://github.com/blur-network/dpow-blur#relay-tx">Relaying a notarization tx</a>
+- <a href="https://github.com/blur-network/dpow-blur#relay-tx">Relaying a notarization tx (request for futher signatures)</a>
+- <a href="https://github.com/blur-network/dpow-blur#append-sig">Appending signatures to a pending notarization</a>

+### Manually performed operations
 - <a href="https://github.com/blur-network/dpow-blur#view-pending">Viewing pending notarization txs</a>
 - <a href="https://github.com/blur-network/dpow-blur#rpc-calls">Other RPC calls</a>